carlop3333/autogemini/README.md

 # autogemini
-Like AutoGPT, but it has Wikifunctions paper as the core idea
+Like AutoGPT, but it has the [Wikifunctions paper](https://www.wikifunctions.org/wiki/Wikifunctions:About) as the core idea.
+Yes it will use Wikifunctions code, but it will run locally (TODO).